elyanah-aco/stock-markov-model/README.md

 # stock_markov_model
 MATH 102.1 (Operations Research) project.
-Contains R code for Markov models to predict stock trends, as inspired by a similar analysis by Huang and Lu (2016) for wTaiwan Stock Exchange Capitalization Weighted Stock Index (TAIEX) Futures.
+Contains R code for Markov models to predict stock trends, as inspired by a similar analysis by Huang and Lu (2016, doi: 10.1080/03610926.2017.1300281) for Taiwan Stock Exchange Capitalization Weighted Stock Index (TAIEX) Futures.

 ## Prerequisites
 Run the following code to download the libraries used in the repo.